daniel1noble/metaDigitise/README.md

   ....
   ```

-Follow the instructions on screen step-by-step, and in the order specified.
+Follow the instructions on screen step-by-step (instructions above have been truncated by `...` to simplify), and in the order specified.
 The user will then be asked to specify the x and y calibration points and whether or not the calibration has been set up correctly.
 If `n` is chosen because something needs to be fixed then the user can re-calibrate.

 ```
 What is the value of y1 ?